dfinity/candid/spec/Candid.md

 * No covert channels: Serialisation never includes any fields in the value that the sender is not aware of.
 Specifically, when passing on a value to a third party that the sender previously received itself, then that will only contain fields that the sender intends to send out per its type.

-However, something has to give, so one seemingly desirable property that is not maintained is *transitive coherence*, i.e., when deserialising and reserialising a value and then deserialising that again at a different supertype, it might yield another result than it would if the original value was deserialised at the later supertype.
+However, something has to give, so one seemingly desirable property that is not maintained is *transitive coherence*, i.e., given a value serialized at some type, deserialized and serialized at a supertype, and then again deserialized at a supertype of the supertype may yield a diferent result than deserialised directly at the later supertype.
 However, the only possible difference can be one of getting `null` for an option vs a non-null value.